IntelPython/numba-dpex/docs/index.rst

 ============

-Refer the `contributing guide <https://github.com/IntelPython/numba-dppy/blob/main/CONTRIBUTING>`_ for information on coding style and standards used in numba-dppy.
+Refer the `contributing guide <https://github.com/IntelPython/numba-dppy/blob/main/CONTRIBUTING>`_ for information on coding style and standards used in ``numba-dppy``.

 License
 =======